Southern Ring Road, Erode: Ring formation around the city

-The outer ring road around the city is laid along the southern suburbs, with a plan to connect with the NH–544 western by-pass near Nasiyanur, which further connects Chithode, Bhavani and to Komarapalayam in Namakkal district in the west.
+The semi ring road around the city is laid along the southern suburbs, with a plan to connect with the NH–544 western by-pass near Nasiyanur, which further connects Chithode, Bhavani and to Komarapalayam in Namakkal district in the west.
 The road is expected to divert around 2200 trucks and buses away from the city roads.
 This stretch linking Kokkarayanpet with Bhavani will make a semi-circular ring around the city.

 Also, the access to the fast growing urban nodes located in the eastern side of Kaveri river like Pallipalayam, Sankagiri and Tiruchengode is limited with a single Cauvery Bridge.
 The Comprehensive Mobility Plan submitted by Erode City Municipal Corporation suggests networking of road to these areas for better transit.
 With the networking of these eastern areas, the ring formation would be made complete.

-Phases of construction
+Connectivity and Road dimension

-The Outer Ring Road project is executed in sections as a Semi Ring Road.
+This Semi Ring Road project is executed in sections.

 Kokkarayanpettai - Thindal Chinnamedu

-This section of the Semi Outer Ring road in the southern part is 15 km long, starts from Kokkarayanpet in Namakkal district and ends near Nanjanapuram near Thindal on Perundurai Road in Erode.
-The road is laid for a width of 7 meters (2 lane road) with a provision of expansion for up to 30 meters.
+This primary southern section of the Semi Ring road in the southern periphery is 15 km long, starts from Kokkarayanpet in Namakkal district and ends near Nanjanapuram near Thindal on Perundurai Road in Erode.
+The road is laid with a provision of expansion for up to 30 meters right of way.
 This stretch was constructed in three phases.

 It connects Kokkarayanpet (Paramathi Road) in the east (Namakkal) with Parisalthurai on Karur Road, Muthugoundampalayam on NH-381A (Vellakoil Road) near Lakkapuram, Anaikkalpalayam on Kangeyam Road through 46 Pudur with Thindal Chinnamedu on Perundurai Road including the Cauvery River Bridge near Parisalthurai and Railway over bridge near Rangampalayam Jeeva Nagar.
 It was completed and opened during February 2021.

 This 14.8 km stretch of the road has been opened for public to transit between Kokkarayanpet and Thindal Chinnamedu.

-Recently it has been announced for widening it to 4 lanes and work in progress for the 13.3 km section of this stretch falling under Erode district.
+Recently, a 7.4 km section of this Semi Ring road between Anaikkalpalayam and Thindal and a 1 km section between Vellakoil road and Karur road has been widened to 4 lane configuration.
+And another 4 km section of this southern Ring road between Anaikkalpalayam and Vellakoil road has been converted to 2 lane with paved shoulders.
+And the remaining stretch is still with 2 lane configuration.
+At the Kokkarayanpettai end, the 1 km section of this road falls under Namakkal district including the Cauvery river bridge which has been upgraded as SH, while the rest 14 km in Erode district is still maintained as an ODR.